cernyj-dev/TMB-Cityscape/README.md

   - ***./tracker***
 * There is also a tracker switch provided to change the input camera
   - ***./tracker -v 2***

+Changing the tracker IS possible, but you need to change YOUR qpath to thesis-tracker in CMakeCache.txt wherever is the keyword "jamo" - pathway on my local thesis-tracker

 ### Server
 * Download **server** repository
 * The contents are: